AI Code Churn

 - Not all churn is waste.
 Fast iteration churns healthily; the debt signal is the delta above your own baseline and its trend, not the absolute number.

 - Vendor-adjacent research.
-GitClear sells git analytics; the dataset is the largest public one and the method is documented, but the secondary-source caution applies - which is why the consistent direction across independent signals (review telemetry, security rates) carries the argument.
+GitClear sells git analytics; the dataset is the largest public one and the method is documented, but the secondary-source caution applies.
+Which is why the consistent direction across independent signals (review telemetry, security rates) carries the argument.

 - Working titles inflate.
 Figures like “39% more churn” circulate without a traceable source; we use the numbers the dataset actually supports.
 Directional honesty beats dramatic precision.